dcrodman/archon/README.md

     > CREATE USER archonadmin WITH ENCRYPTED PASSWORD 'psoadminpassword';
     > GRANT ALL ON ALL TABLES IN SCHEMA public TO archonadmin;

-#### Generate the shipgate SSL certificates

-The shipgate API server requires clients to connect over SSL as both a form of security as well as mutual authentication.
-Archon includes a tool for generating these certificates, which need to be present in the server's config directory:

-    ./certgen

-The tool will prompt you for your server's external_ip (which should be the same as `external_ip` in `config.yaml`).
-You may also provide a CIDR block.

 ## Connecting clients

 There are a few possible ways to accomplish this: